- FESTA 2016

-The theme for FESTA 2016 is ‘We Have the Means’.
-The ‘means’ we are celebrating includes both the people of Christchurch and visitors to the city, who care about the the city’s development and flourishing, and the materials that we are able to repurpose and divert from landfill, which are then used to create functioning, beautiful and interesting objects for Christchurch.
+The theme for FESTA 2016 was ‘We Have the Means’.
+The ‘means’ we celebrated included both the people of Christchurch and visitors to the city, who care about the the city’s development and flourishing, and the materials that we are able to repurpose and divert from landfill, which are then used to create functioning, beautiful and interesting objects for Christchurch.

-The creative director of this year’s festival is Jos de Krieger from the Rotterdam based Superuse Studios, a leader in repurposing materials through design.
+The creative director of this year’s festival was Jos de Krieger from the Rotterdam based Superuse Studios, a leader in repurposing materials through design.
 Superuse has created a material catalogue system called Harvest Map, which is available for use in both Christchurch and FESTA projects.